 There is a wide range of accommodation options in Portugal.
 Hotels are classified with 1 to 5 stars depending on the quality of their facilities and location.
-Please note during the low season many hotels offer substantial reductions.
+It’s worth noting that during the low season, many hotels offer substantial reductions.

-The ‘Pousadas’ are a network of inns which are housed in historic buildings such as castles and palaces.
+The ‘Pousadas’ is a branch of the renowned Pestana Hotel chain, These charming Inns are housed in historic buildings such as castles and palaces sprinkled around Portugal in interesting locations.
 They have been designed to give visitors a more ‘authentic’ stay and a knowledge of the cultural traditions of different regions of the country.
 Some feature activities like cooking and handicrafts.
 For more information on accommodation with a difference check out www.pousadas.pt.

 For those wanting a more independent choice of accommodation, apartment hotels are ideal and most offer self-catering facilities.
 There are also many camping sites and caravan parks all over Portugal.
 Many have facilities including swimming pools, supermarkets and restaurants.
 Most sites (excluding those marked with a ‘P’) are for public use and depending on the facilities and services they provide, they are classified from 1 to 4 stars.